The-Final-Apex/AI/README.md

 # AI
 A attempt to make a AI in 48 hours zero to hero

-not to mention you will need to have mnist_train.csv for the second neural network file(preferably from kaggle a place where you can find all sorts of files

 ## Prerequisites

 - C++17 compatible compiler (g++ or clang++)